8 types of employee recognition and rewards

 Find out exactly which perks and benefits are best for your business in our guide on The Great Perk Search.

-When to give recognition
+When to give employees recognition and rewards

 On top of that, it's important to note that there’s no one-size-fits-all for companies to give recognition.
 It hugely depends on your values and what you like to give praise for to reinforce those.